hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 - Adding the entity flusher on nodes which have other mandatory entities will clear those as well.

+> Entity Flusher does not flush system (public) entities like person_name, completion_phone_number, etc.

 ## Language Support for Different Entities

 <table>